hannahwauchope/hannahwauchope.github.io/Antarctica.md

 ### Restoring the Macquarie Island Red Crown Parakeet

 The Southern Ocean encircles the Antarctic continent, and contains a number of small Sub-Antarctic Islands.
 These islands are hotspots of biodiversity, where many species of birds and seals flock to breed.
 Surpringsly, some of these islands are home to tropical looking parakeets!
-These little birds live

 ![AntipodesParakeet Kimberley Collins [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]](https://upload.wikimedia.org/wikipedia/commons/2/2b/Antipodes_Island_Parakeet.jpg)

+These little birds, which constitute various species and subspecies of the Red-crowned parakeet (*Cyanoramphus novaezelandiae*) clade, live on a handful of islands in the New Zealand Sub-Antarctic, but one species of them used to exist on an Australian Sub-Antarctic islands, Macquarie Island.

+In a classic example of blah blah, the introduction of rabbits to the island meant the cat population was able to expand, and eventually [hunt the parakeets to extinction](https://newzealandecology.org/nzje/1448.pdf).